Symphony No. 4 (Vaughan Williams)

-Ralph Vaughan Williams dedicated his Symphony No. 4 in F minor to Arnold Bax.

-Unlike Vaughan Williams's first three symphonies, it was not given a title, the composer stating that it was to be understood as pure music, without any incidental or external inspiration.
+Ralph Vaughan Williams composed his Symphony No. 4 between 1931 and 1935.
+Unlike his first three symphonies, it was not given a title: the composer said that it was to be understood as pure music, without any incidental or external inspiration.
+In contrast to many of Vaughan Williams's previous compositions, the symphony displays a severity of tone.
+It is in four movements, scored for a large orchestra.